 These cases usually occur where you realize unknown payments made to your account.
 And these are generally in big figures in most cases.
-Your account may read that you got some wages payment and the tax system may indicate that, a popular activity around fraudsters.
+Your account may read that you got some wages payment, and the tax system may indicate that, a popular activity around fraudsters.

 You’ve heard of cases where a money scandal involves a chain of persons, and interestingly a number of the involved are green about how and why they received certain payments.
 It is yet another sign of tax fraud and should raise concern.

-In this case, the IRS department may give you unexpected call to enlighten you about the issue at hand.
+In this case, the IRS department may give you an unexpected call to enlighten you about the issue at hand.

-If the IRS department has alerted you concerning any error in tax issues; consider contacting them immediately so that appropriate guidance and assistance can be offered to you straight away, so that they can take action to restore and secure your tax account and social security number accordingly.
+If the IRS department has alerted you concerning any error in tax issues, consider contacting them immediately so that appropriate guidance and assistance can be offered to you straight away, so that they can take action to restore and secure your tax account and social security number accordingly.
 Contacting the Tax authority is one of the best ways to counter fraudulent tax filing activity.

 It’s a proper way to avoid exposing your secret social security number to any stranger who might pose you to danger.
 When you memorize, it means you virtually have it in mind, and none can access it physically.

-It bars you from carrying around the card or jotting on a piece of paper, of which you might lose.
+It bars you from carrying around the card or jotting on a piece of paper, which you might lose.
 It keeps you safe from fraudulent activities.

 It is plausible to mention that several online platforms would ask you to give out your SSN, but it is advisable to research before you do that.
 It is safer to find out if the portal is legit.
 And sometimes, if you are asked to give out your social security number, use your driving license instead.
 You should keep this in mind to protect your privacy as well as your tax account.